 - Reduce consumption of water and energy resources system wide.

 A key intervention towards improving the quality of park landscapes involves treating invasive weeds.
-In 2015, nearly 1,400 natural area acres were treated for the removal of invasive weeds.
-In consideration of the decline in 2015, the overall average over four years has exceeded the target.
+In 2016, nearly 2,200 natural area acres were treated for the removal of invasive weeds.

 Greenhouse Gas Emissions

 In 2007, PP&R established a goal to reduce greenhouse gas emissions 25% by the year 2020.
 Greenhouse gas emissions at PP&R are directly linked to energy consumed by PP&R facilities and vehicles.
-Emissions decreased in 2015, partly driven by decreases in natural gas use and fleet fuel.
+Emissions decreased in 2016, mostly driven by increased use of biofuels within our fleet.

 The chart below identifies water use and cost at PP&R sites over the past five years.
-This includes all bureau use including irrigation, pools, splash pads, restrooms and community centers.
+This includes all bureau use including irrigation, pools, splash pads, restrooms, and community centers.
 Water use and costs have increased in recent years.
-The relatively large increase in 2015 is partly due to high temperatures and lower than average rainfall.
+Water use and costs subsided in 2016, reversing a steady upward trend since 2011.